 An easy family friendly walk 2.1 miles.
 A leisurely amble over Maer Down between two sandy beaches, with fine sea views over the rocky reefs and offshore islets.
 The cliffs are of geological importance and despite its frequent exposure to the weather, the grassland above the cliffs is vivid with bright wildflowers in summer, and Crooklets Beach has full facilities.

 Constantine Bay to Mawgan Porth

-A challenging walk 7.0 miles.
-A long walk, travelling high above a ragged rocky coastline where turquoise water washes onto golden sand and seabirds nest noisily on the cliffs.
+A challenging 7 mile walk travelling high above a ragged rocky coastline where turquoise water washes onto golden sand and seabirds nest noisily on the cliffs.
 These rocks have been dramatically sculpted by the waves into islands and pillars.
 Look out for seals around Trethias at low tide.
 This walk is particularly good for dogs as it passes beaches and a pub where dogs are welcome.

 You can find hundreds more walk ideas on the South West Coast Path website by using the walker finder tool.

 When you can’t be in your favourite place all the time, catch up on the latest stories, upcoming events, holiday ideas, and offers with a newsletter straight to your inbox.
 Terms and Conditions / GDPR compliance: by providing personally identifiable information Visit Cornwall will use it to provide you with ongoing information about their products and services.
 No one from Visit Cornwall will rent, sell or lease this personally identifiable information to other companies or individuals.